Who Is Tom Steyer?

 Steyer was an early player in the hedge fund business and had a strong base of financial connections, thanks to his father's prestigious New York City law firm and his wife's family's banking ties.
 After he founded Farallon Capital, he built a reputation for making strategic, solid bets for institutions, foundations and affluent individuals.
 After running Farallon well over two decades, Steyer left the company and turned his attention to politics and environmental issues.

-Along with utilizing his NextGen America organization to finance and promote Democratic candidates who have bold climate agendas, Steyer has also pushed for stronger global alliances in this area.
-His $2.3 trillion dollar plan includes declaring a national emergency on climate change during his first day as president, re-entry into the Paris Climate Accords, creating millions of green jobs and protecting low-income communities (which are affected first and foremost by climate change).
+Along with utilizing his NextGen America organization to finance and promote Democratic candidates with bold climate agendas, Steyer also pushed for stronger global alliances in this area.
+His $2.3 trillion dollar plan included declaring a national emergency on climate change during his first day as president, re-entry into the Paris Climate Accords, creating millions of green jobs and protecting low-income communities (which are affected first and foremost by climate change).

 “We can’t afford to countenance the continued lying from the Republican Party and the president,” Steyer told Vogue.
 “Climate is a justice issue when it comes down to it.
 So is health care, tax cuts, immigration...
 This government is allowing corporations to make sure that hazardous waste ends up in the poorest communities who have the least political power to prevent it.
 This isn’t some theoretical fancy-pants, elitist issue.
 It’s straight-up justice.”

-Although Steyer believes healthcare is a fundamental right, he does not support "Medicare for All."
-Instead, he suggests expanding coverage by way of a public option.
+Despite his belief that healthcare is a fundamental right, Steyer did not support "Medicare for All."
+Instead, he suggested expanding coverage by way of a public option.

 "I don't think we need to change everything in society in order to drive down the cost of healthcare for everybody and make sure that every American has a right to affordable healthcare," Steyer told Fox News on Cavuto Live.
 "I think that a public option does it without turning everything upside down and allowing Americans to make a choice for themselves."

-Steyer believes in major structural reform.
-If he were elected president, Steyer would propose a restructuring of the Federal Election Committee and fight to overturn the Supreme Court's controversial Citizens United decision to push back on corporate influence on politics.
+As president, Steyer said he would propose a restructuring of the Federal Election Committee and fight to overturn the Supreme Court's controversial Citizens United decision to push back on corporate influence on politics.

-Steyer is for raising taxes on wealthy Americans, although he hasn't offered specifics on how much.
-He also advocates for repealing Republican tax cuts for corporations and the wealthy.
+Steyer expressed support for raising taxes on wealthy Americans, although he didn't offer specifics on how much.
+He also advocated for repealing Republican tax cuts for corporations and the wealthy.

 Family and Philanthropy